linus92/Runnergame/README.md

 Runnergame
 ==========

-Runner game at Martin
+Runner game at Martin's place
-Because we rock
+Because we are bored and hey, what else ya gonna do.